labordynamicsinstitute/prettygood-example/REPLICATION.md

 Data checks
 -----------

-- Data can be read using Notepad, Data is in TXT format.
+- Data can be read using standard tools, Data is in TXT format.
 - Dataset does not have variable labels, but comes with a separate documentation TXT file.
 - Dataset is not in .dta format so replicator was unable to run the PII_stata_scan.do program.